 This novel allows students to explore abusive relationships, how they come about, their form and consequences.
 They are exposed to how a character copes with those situations and brings about positive change in her life.
 Themes of cruelty are counterpointed with love, kindness, and generosity.

-Year 8: Animal Farm (RA 13+)
+Year 8: Lord of the Flies (RA 13+)